US stocks claw back much of an early loss and finish mixed - WTMJ

 AP Business Writers

-The S&P 500 slipped less than 0.1% after having been down 0.3% in the early going.
-The benchmark index, which is coming off two straight weekly gains, is within 0.2% of the all-time high it reached a month ago.

-The Dow Jones Industrial Average also closed lower, while the Nasdaq notched a modest gain.
-Small-company stocks far outpaced the rest of the market.
+Stocks edged lower in afternoon trading Monday after briefly approaching the record highs they reached a month ago.

-The quiet opening to the week follows several choppy weeks as investors continue to gauge the economy’s recovery and the risks of rising inflation.
-Wall Street faces a relatively light week of economic data, though investors will get more information on how much consumer prices rose last month on Thursday.
+The quiet opening to the week follows several choppy weeks as investors continue to gauge the economy’s recovery and the risks rising inflation.
+Wall Street faces a relatively light week of economic data, though investors will get more information on how much consumer prices rose last month.

 “The market is treading water right now and waiting for another catalyst to move higher,” said Sam Stovall, chief investment strategist at CFRA.

-Banks, industrial stocks and materials companies helped pull the broader market lower.
-Communications companies and health care stocks made solid gains.
-Facebook rose 1.9%, while drugmaker Moderna rose 6.6% after it sought regulatory authorization in Europe to let adolescents receive its COVID-19 vaccine.
+Technology stocks, banks and industrial companies helped pull the broader market lower.
+Health care companies made solid gains.
+Moderna rose 7.9% after it sought a regulatory authorization in Europe to let adolescents receive its COVID-19 vaccine.

-Treasury yields mostly rose.
-The yield on the 10-year Treasury inched up to 1.57% from 1.56% late Friday.
+Treasury yields were stable.
+The yield on the 10-year Treasury held steady at 1.57%.
 Crude oil prices were little changed.

-Cruise line operators rose after several companies announced or confirmed plans to start sailing again this summer.
+Cruise line operators made some of the strongest gains after several companies announced or confirmed plans to start sailing again this summer.
 The industry essentially shut down during the virus pandemic.
-Norwegian Cruise Line added 3.1% and Carnival rose 1.1%.
+Norwegian Cruise Line rose 2.7% and Carnival rose 0.9%.

 Investors will get another glimpse into the impact of inflation on Thursday with the Labor Department’s consumer price report for May.
 Prices on everything from food to clothes and housing has been rising as the economy recovers.